- Poste : Chargé de Recherche

 Ludovic Gomez (Ph.D.) is a senior Researcher in the IRIS team of the CarMeN laboratory in Lyon (France).

-In parallel with his translational research, Ludovic Gomez leads the in vivo exploration platform (iXplora), which allows him to extend his area of expertise to complementary models such as stroke and diabetic cardiomyopathy.
+In parallel with his translational research, Ludovic Gomez led the in vivo exploration platform (iXplora) from 2019 to 2024, which allows him to extend his area of expertise to complementary models such as stroke and diabetic cardiomyopathy.
 In addition to these scientific and managerial activities, he actively participates in the training of students « in » and « by » research, and in the evaluation of research projects of the various calls for tenders.

 - Translational research from molecular mechanisms up to pre-clinical and clinical studies